mikebobal/springboard/README.md

 # springboard

-In this repository is stored all my work as a student in Springboard's Data Science Career Track.
+In this repository is stored all of my work as a student in Springboard's Data Science Career Track.

 Capstones, projects, reports, and different .ipynb files are public and available for review.